TalhoukLab/nanostringr/README.md

 Dependencies
 ------------

-Please note that the package [CHL26predictor](https://github.com/tinyheero/CHL26predictor) is needed to run the Hodgkin Lymphoma predictive model.
+Please note that the package [CHL26predictor](https://github.com/tinyheero/CHL26predictor) is needed to run the Hodgkin Lymphoma predictive model shown in the vignette.

 Overview
 --------